What you need to know about depression medication

 Although physical dependence is not as quick to develop with antidepressants, withdrawal can still be an issue.
 If discontinued too quickly, antidepressant withdrawal can trigger symptoms such as extreme depression and fatigue, irritability, anxiety, flu-like symptoms, and insomnia.

 Buspirone, also known by the brand name BuSpar, is a newer anti-anxiety drug that acts as a mild tranquilizer.
-Buspirone relieves anxiety by increasing serotonin in the brain as the SSRIs do and decreasing dopamine.
-Compared to traditional anti-anxiety medications like Xanax, buspirone is slow acting.
-It takes about two weeks to start working on anxiety.
-However, it has several advantages over the older anti-anxiety drugs: it’s not as sedating, it doesn't impair memory and coordination, it’s not very addictive, and the withdrawal effects are minimal.
+Buspirone relieves anxiety by increasing serotonin in the brain—as the SSRIs do—and decreasing dopamine.
+Compared to benzodiazepines, buspirone is slow acting—taking about two weeks to start working.
+However, it's not as sedating, it doesn't impair memory and coordination, and the withdrawal effects are minimal.

 Common side effects of buspirone include:

-Beta blockers are a type of medication used to treat high blood pressure and heart problems.
-However, beta blockers are also prescribed off-label for anxiety.
+Beta blockers—including drugs such as propranolol (Inderal) and atenolol (Tenormin)—are a type of medication used to treat high blood pressure and heart problems.
+However, they are also prescribed off-label for anxiety.
 Beta blockers work by blocking the effects of norepinephrine, a stress hormone involved in the fight-or-flight response.
 This helps control the physical symptoms of anxiety such as rapid heart rate, a trembling voice, sweating, dizziness, and shaky hands.

 Because beta blockers don't affect the emotional symptoms of anxiety such as worry, they're most helpful for phobias, particularly social phobia and performance anxiety.
 If you're anticipating a specific anxiety-producing situation (such as giving a speech), taking a beta blocker in advance can help reduce your “nerves.”